-While the power on/off button is pretty self explanatory, we’ll cover the ANC/Ambient Aware button in more detail below.
+While the power on/off button is pretty self-explanatory, we’ll cover the ANC/Ambient Aware button in more detail below.

 Sound Pressure Optimizer

 There is also sound pressure optimizer which can come in handy while you’re on a flight or at higher altitudes.
-Its main purpose is to adjust to the level of air pressure around you to avoid causing excessive pressure build up around your ears.
+Its main purpose is to adjust to the level of air pressure around you to avoid causing excessive pressure to build up around your ears.

 Right Ear Cup-Mounted Control Placement